jsonmaur/sass-system/README.md

 ### Extend

-This can be used to append custom values onto config maps without replacing the existing values.
-For example, if you'd like to add a new font size called `huge` while keeping the original font sizes:
+This can be used to append custom values onto config maps and lists without replacing the existing values.
+For example, if you'd like to add a new font size called `huge` while retaining the default font sizes:

 ```sass
 $extend: (